upjs/facile-validator/README.md

 ### between

-The field under validation must be a number between the given range.
+The field under validation must be a number between the given range:

 ```html
 <input data-rules="between:1,10" />